comp129/comp55/docs/labs/11-Decomp.md

 ### More about GObjects

-Curious about what you can do with GObject?
+Curious about what you can do with `GObject`s?
-Jump into this comprehensive guide for a deeper understanding.
-Whether you're a beginner or seeking advanced insights, this resource offers practical explanations and examples.
+Eric Roberts (who helped create ACM) has created some great resources with practical explanations and examples.
 As an example,
 [see the API reference GObjects and movePolar](https://cs.stanford.edu/people/eroberts/jtf/javadoc/student/acm/graphics/GObject.html#:~:text=move(double%20dx%2C%20double%20dy,displacements%20given%20in%20polar%20coordinates)) if you need further assistance.